 Location: Rundle Park

-sight night Edmonton 2017 is set to take place on Saturday, October 28th!
-Please join us once again in lighting up the night along the river valley for the Seventh Annual Edmonton sight night, presented by Flaman Fitness!
+sight night Edmonton 2018 is set to take place on Saturday, September 29th, 2018!
+Please join us once again in lighting up the night along the river valley for the Eighth Annual Edmonton sight night, presented by Flaman Fitness!
 This year’s event offers a 2.5K walk or 5K and 10K chipped run; where sighted and visually impaired participants will light up the night together with their “sight night lights” and enthusiasm as they raise awareness, support and funding for Alberta’s visually impaired athletes.

 Registration is now open!
 Register here!
-Each participant will receive a high quality headlamp (“sight night light”) or sight night gloves … your choice!
+Each participant will receive a high quality headlamp (“sight night light”) or sight night socks … your choice!

 Carrie Anton is a gold medalist from the Sydney 2000 Paralympic Summer Games in the sport of Goalball and an Edmonton Sports Hall of Fame inductee for accomplishment in sport.
 She continually promotes equity as a coach, a volunteer, and an athlete in a variety of sports.
 Recreationally, she is involved in goalball, blind ice hockey, tennis, soccer, tandem cycling, dragon boating, skiing and more.
 She enjoys her role in the community on various boards such as the Edmonton Sport Council and ASRAB.
 Professionally, Carrie has over 25 years experience as an assistive technology and accessibility specialist.
 She has been with Athabasca University since December 2007.
 Her passion lies in ensuring accessibility and she works on projects that advance and enhance quality experiences for people with disabilities in employment, education, sport and life.